Filter Ferret

 The Bottom Line

-The Ergotron WorkFit-TL is our top pick — 40 lb weight capacity (the highest here), a 37.5 × 23-inch workspace deep enough for monitors without an arm, 20 height settings, zero assembly, and a 5-year warranty backed by a company that builds mounting hardware for hospitals and broadcast studios.
-It fits any 60-inch desk with room to spare.
+The Ergotron WorkFit-TL is the one we'd buy.
+40 lb capacity (highest here), a 23-inch-deep workspace that doesn't need a monitor arm, 20 height settings, zero assembly, and a 5-year warranty from a company that builds hardware for hospitals and broadcast studios.
+Fits any 60-inch desk with room to spare.

-If budget matters, the VIVO K Series at $100–200 delivers the most compact footprint with a vertical-lift design.
-For taller users, the FEZIBO 36" reaches 20.1 inches — 2+ inches higher than most competitors.
-And if you want push-button convenience, the Mount-It!
-MI-7927E is the only electric option on this list.
+On a budget?
+The VIVO K Series at $100–200 has the most compact footprint with a vertical-lift design.
+Tall?
+The FEZIBO 36-inch reaches 20.1 inches — 2+ inches higher than most competitors.
+Want push-button convenience?
+The Mount-It!
+MI-7927E is the only electric option here.

-Measure your desk depth first.
+Measure your desk depth.
 Check the extended footprint.
-Then buy with confidence.
+Then order with confidence.

 • Newsletter •